-Inspired by an exploration into the history of the quilt, we present a simple step-by-step guide
+Inspired by an exploration into the history of the quilt, we present a simple DIY guide

 A stitch in time so the saying goes and certainly quilts have a rich history.
 Discover their fascinating history in our May issue before trying your hand at your own pretty coverlet.

 * Tape measure

 * Set square

 * Needles and thread

 * Backing fabric at full quilt size